Skip to main content

 Hospice and palliative care for adults

-If you are suffering from a serious, incurable illness or this illness is worsening, you need good support and care.
-Hospice and palliative care should be seen as a common approach or attitude.
-They aim to provide comprehensive care and support for people with serious, incurable illnesses and are also aimed at their relatives.
+If you are suffering from a serious, incurable illness or if your condition is worsening, you may need comprehensive support and care.
+Hospice and palliative care should be seen as a unified approach or attitude.
+Their goal is to provide holistic care and support for people with serious, incurable illnesses and their relatives.

-You can receive basic hospice and palliative care from the time you are diagnosed with a terminal illness until you die.
-It can be found in all areas of health and social care, for example in GP surgeries, hospitals, retirement and nursing homes or as part of mobile services.
-However, if you are suffering from a serious, incurable, advanced illness and are in the last phase of your life, you may wish to make use of specialized hospice and palliative care services.
+Basic hospice and palliative care is available from the time you are diagnosed with a terminal illness until the end of life.
+It is offered in all areas of health and social care, for example in general practitioners’ surgeries, hospitals, retirement and nursing homes or as part of mobile services.
+However, if you are suffering from a serious, incurable, advanced illness and are in the last phase of your life, you may wish to make use of specialised hospice and palliative care services.

-You need specialized hospice and palliative care services if you suffer from physical symptoms that are difficult to treat due to your advanced illness, such as
+If you suffer from physical symptoms that are difficult to treat due to your advanced illness, you may need specialised hospice and palliative care services.
+These conditions may include:

 • psychological or social stress.

-The specialized hospice and palliative care services support you in maintaining your quality of life as well as possible and being self-determined until the end of your life.
+Specialised hospice and palliative care services are designed to support you in maintaining your quality of life as well as possible and living a self-determined until the end.

-Specialized hospice and palliative care offers support with
+Specialised hospice and palliative care offers support with:

-• the care of patients, their relatives and trusted persons,
+• caring of patients, their relatives and close persons,

-• relieving the burden on relatives and trusted persons,
+• relieving the burden on relatives and close persons, and

-The following specialized hospice and palliative care services offer you and your relatives and trusted persons advice, support, care and assistance in the last phase of your life either
+The following specialised hospice and palliative care services offer you and your relatives and close persons advice, support, care and assistance in the last phase of your life either:

 • at home by mobile palliative care teams or hospice teams,